-Pricing mode enables users to define prices with or without taxes.
-For example, when you need to show the final price with tax included to your clients, you will use "tax inclusive pricing".
-Then, you will provide all prices as tax inclusive value.
-The net price shown on invoice will be deducted automatically afterwards.
+This article describes how to configure the Pricing Mode in UCRM.
+The pricing mode enables users to define prices with or without taxes.
+For example, when an administrator needs to show the final price with tax included to his clients, he will use "tax inclusive pricing".
+Then he will provide all prices as tax inclusive value.
+The net price shown on the invoice will be deducted automatically afterwards.

 Table of Contents